mabdullah412/online-event-service-marketplace-flutter/README.md

 at the fingertips.
 It is a mobile-based application as well as a web-based application for event-related services.
 It allows the users to buy and provide services.
 It offers as a one-stop-shop space for the  to explore vendors/venues, hotels, photographers, and car rentals.
 This project is a starting point for a Flutter application.

+## Working

+Allows the user to
+- [Search and add services to packages(packages are cart)]
+- [Checkout the package to place order]
+- [Enter seller mode to create and sell service]
+- [Enter seller mode and complete orders placed by buyers]

 ## Technologies

 The mobile application was made with flutter.